jgaskins/interro/README.md

 #### Transactions

-Transactions are performed the same way as with `QueryBuilder`, by suffixing the query with the transaction in brackets:
+Transactions are performed the same way as with `QueryBuilder`, by passing the transaction to the queries with the transaction in brackets:

 ```crystal
 Interro.transaction do |txn|